Why Look For Treatment Outside Of Canada?

 The US is lightyears ahead of [Canada] in terms of the treatment of [Opioid-dependent] individuals, the treatment of addiction in general[.]
 If you can’t get that treatment in Ontario, the government should pay for your treatment where it is readily available.

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 The benefit of going to the US for rehabilitation is that one can travel there to receive medical care without any special qualifications.
 As long as one can afford the cost of their clinic and does not stay past 90 consecutive days, they can come and seek treatment as they please.
 If 90 days isn’t long enough, or if a patient is interested in an outpatient program afterward, applying for a B2 visa can increase that stay to 6 months.

 Reach out to a treatment provider for free today.

 Find Addiction Treatment Today

-If you or someone you love needs help with recovery, but don’t have much time or are afraid of what could happen in the meantime, try going to the US for rehabilitation.
-There are a wide variety of clinics and treatments that anyone can find a good fit.
-If this step seems overwhelming or you don’t know where to start, try reaching out to a dedicated treatment specialist.
-They’re here to answer your questions 24/7, no matter where you’re from.
+If you or someone you love needs help with recovery, but doesn’t have much time or is afraid of what could happen in the meantime, going to the US for rehabilitation could be the answer.
+There are a wide variety of clinics and treatments.
+If this step seems overwhelming or you don’t know where to start, try reaching out to a treatment provider.